 - Vedran Arnautovic's Axure library http://www.thatbalduxguy.com/ux-patterns/float-label-pattern-axure-library/

 If I failed to include your version here, please let me know and I'll add it.

-You can also visit http://floatlabel.com to go straight to my orginal Dribbble shot or follow @floatlabel to see examples in the wild.
+You can visit http://floatlabel.com to go straight to my orginal Dribbble shot or follow @floatlabel to see tweets from examples in the wild.